Collaborative Experience between Scientific Software Projects using Agile Scrum Development: Using Agile Scrum to Mitigate Apprehension

 \subsection{Addressing timeline constraints}

 Phase 1 concluded with a demonstration of the software to the SNEWS and SCiMMA stakeholders.
-After reviewing the collaboration progress, it was clear that there was mutual benefit and that the initial concerns were being mitigated and appeared to be manageable.
+After reviewing the collaboration progress, it was clear that there was mutual benefit and that the initial concerns appeared to be ameliorated in a manageable way.
 Both organizations agreed to a second, four-week period of focused development (Phase 2 of Figure~\ref{fig:timeline}).
-However, at the end of Phase 1, there were clear timeline constraints: SNEWS was seeking to begin the transition to production operation of the software and SCiMMA expected to focus more effort on the development tasks resulting from the collaboration.
+However, at the end of Phase 1, there were clear timeline constraints: SNEWS was seeking to begin the transition to production operation of the software and SCiMMA expected to focus more effort on the internal development tasks that had resulted from the collaboration.
+These timelines were constrained by the funding available for each project independently.
 These new constraints prompted several changes to the collaboration structure.

 Phase 2 continued to use the GitHub Project Board and daily check-ins on Slack as in Phase 1, but the sprints were restructured to better reflect timeline constraints.
 Four one-week sprints were set up, with a weekly sprint meeting consisting of review and planning sections, in addition to the ongoing daily check-ins.
 In the review section, the developers gave short, round-table updates on their progress and blockers from the previous week based on the cards they were assigned.
 In the planning section, the Scrum Master evaluated the status of the \textit{Scheduled} and \textit{In-progress} task cards in the project board~(Figure~\ref{fig:board}), marking them as \textit{Done} or \textit{In-progress}.
 The developers then created new Backlog cards by discussing the existing Epics and self-assigned them to work on in the upcoming week.
 This revised format matched the Agile Scrum development model, as the short-term iterative development progress could be checked against the longer-term Epics during each week.